San Carlos, CA Real Estate, Schools & Local Living

 Caltrain Access

-San Carlos Station (Baby Bullet stop)
+San Carlos Station -- Baby Bullet stop

 Drive to SF

-~30 min (Caltrain or 101)
+~30 min by Caltrain or Highway 101

 Nickname